ORelio/Spotlight-Downloader/README-En.txt

   Windows folder and clear the lockscreen cache to force a lockscreen refresh.

 restore-lockscreen
-  This script restores the default lock screen image from Windows 10 This script must be run as administrator.
+  This script restores the default lock screen image.
+  This script must be run as administrator.

 generate-manual